 - Riding gear (leather items are prohibited, including saddles, bridles, muzzles, reins, etc.)

-- Weapons and ammunition (contact the destination agent for exceptions)
+- Weapons, ammunition, and explosives (contact the destination agent for exceptions)

 - Meat products (must be boiled or canned)